abreslav/kotlin-coroutines-tutorial/coroutines-tutorial-basic-jvm.md

 <img src="new_gradle_project_jvm.png"/>

 Then follow the wizard steps.
-You'll have a `build.gradle` file created with Kotlin configured according to [this tutorial](https://kotlinlang.org/docs/reference/using-gradle.html):
+You'll have a `build.gradle` file created with Kotlin configured according to [this tutorial](https://kotlinlang.org/docs/reference/using-gradle.html).
+Make sure it's configured for Kotlin 1.1 or higher.

 Since coroutines have the *experimental* status in Kotlin 1.1, by default the compiler reports a warning every time they are used.
 We can opt-in for the experimental feature and use it without a warning by adding this code to `build.gradle`: